sf-wdi-19-20/staging-modules/w2_d1_2_jquery_to_todo/README.md

 ###Challenge: Form Submission

 1. Use jQuery to set up your `script.js` file so that your JavaScript will run after the DOM elements are loaded.
-1. Using the console, write a jQuery selector that finds the form in your `index.html`.
-Save the form in a variable in your console.
-Copy over your selector to your `script.js` file and save the form in a variable there too.
+1. Write a jQuery selector that finds the form in your `index.html`.
+Save the form in a variable.
-1.
+1. Add a "submit" event handler to your form.
+The event handler should `console.log` the text the user entered into the form.
+Hint: this is the input element's `value`.
+Look up how to access it by searching "jQuery form value."

+##Model
+We want the user to be able to save a shopping list, so we have to model that list somehow and store the data somewhere.
+We'll talk more about modeling later, but for now just think of it as deciding what data structure(s) our JavaScript will use for each shopping list item and for the overall list.

+How would you model:
+	* a shopping list item?
+	* the whole shopping list?

+###Data Storage

+Now that we have these models, where do we actually store the user's shopping list data?

+Eventually, we'll learn more advanced ways to store data.
+For now, we'll simply store our data in our `script.js` file.

+###Challenge

+1. Hard code three shopping list items into a data structure in your `script.js` file.

 ##Element Creation

-JavaScript gives us tools to change the contents and style of existing DOM elements.
+We've seen that JavaScript gives us tools to change the contents and style of existing DOM elements.
 It also lets us change the structure of the DOM - adding and removing elements while the site is running.
 Of course, jQuery gives us a way to do this too.
 What do the code samples below do?

 Standard DOM API